okcoders/ok-coders-summer-2017-front-end/10-angular-seed/README.md

 bringing in angular, it is helpful for us to bring some structure to how we layout our project, and to also bring in a server.

-Follow the instructions to install node and npm
+Follow the instructions to install node and npm (npm comes with node) (can be found in exercises/week-4/node_install

 ```
 mkdir angular-seed